Bioconductor/BioC2023/content/sponsors.md

 - Highest recognition, using your logo on the website and in all promotional and scheduling material.
 - Up to 8 free registrations (2 in-person and 6 virtual).
 - Platinum-level promotion of your company on our social media platforms leading up to and during the conference.
+    - Sponsors can provide a 15 sec video to be shown to all attendees at the conference at the beginning of a session, and which will be posted on Bioconductor YouTube (4.7k followers) and Twitter (9.5k followers).
+    - 1 Tweet per month (May, June, July) up to and during conference.
 - A virtual booth on the conference platform with the ability to set up live Q&A times and one-on-one meetings with attendees.
 - A live table during the poster session.
 - You can choose to sponsor a poster session, a career event, a social and networking event, catering, online outreach or support diversity and inclusion by funding travel scholarships.